 Like the FPE major, the work I do at the NRC is pretty unique.

-Kenneth Hamburger (’13), a fire protection engineer in the Office of Nuclear Regulatory Research, Division of Risk Analysis, at the Nuclear Regulatory Commission (NRC), will be the NRC Representative in the National Society of Professional Engineers (NSPE) 2021 Federal Engineer of the Year program.
+Kenneth Hamburger (’13), a fire protection engineer in the Office of Nuclear Regulatory Research, Division of Risk Analysis, at the Nuclear Regulatory Commission (NRC), is the National Society of Professional Engineers (NSPE) 2021 Federal Engineer of the Year.

 Hamburger – who received his B.S. in FPE in 2012 and M.S. in FPE in 2013 – was selected for this award for leading innovative research activities associated with advancing nuclear power plant (NPP) fire safety, risk assessment and hazard mitigation.
 The agency identified a potential safety hazard involving electrical High Energy Arcing Faults (HEAFs) — a phenomenon not well understood.
 Hamburger created a multifaceted research plan to study HEAFs and implemented several key elements.
 In addition, he served as an expert on a joint HEAF working group with nuclear industry, and on an international panel on validation of fire models used in safety analysis.